softypit/tradfrimqtt_c/README.md

 'power', 'brightness' and 'temp' parameters are writeable but will be ignored if not valid for the device type (e.g. temp for single-colour bulbs or outlets).
 groupname can be used to set all devices within a group (group name from tradfri app).

-## Issues
-In a few weeks of testing with a number of devices connected I have seen a single occasion where the main polling thread gets stuck.
-I have not managed to debug this fully yet but restarting the daemon fixed things so it doesn't seem like a tradfri gateway problem.